friendbuy/slate/source/includes/_tracking_event.md

 Note that a custom event will always send all the information it receives.

 When creating a custom event, we strongly recommend passing in a unique `deduplicationId`.
 This property must be a string.
 We will not reward any subsequent custom events with the same type and `deduplicationId`.
 You can use any string you prefer as the `deduplicationId`, as long as it is unique.
-You should pick a unique identifier approriate to the event you are tracking.
+A unique identifier that directly ties to a specific event is recommended.
+Examples include: Phone numbers for a phone number capture event, email address for an email capture event.
+That way, when the phone number or email capture event is submitted more than once, the same identifier is used for each event